Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 Address: 900 S Beretania St, Honolulu, HI 96814

-I highly recommend visiting the Doris Duke Foundation for Islamic Art if you have time.
+I highly recommend visiting the Doris Duke Foundation for Islamic Art as well if you have time.
 The foundation is housed at the socialite’s former home, Shangri La.
-The Shangri La Museum of Islamic Art, Culture & Design is home to stunning works primarily from the Middle East.
+The Shangri La Museum of Islamic Art, Culture & Design is where you’ll find stunning works primarily from the Middle East.

-The Shangri La Museum is only accessible through a tour operated by the Honolulu Museum of Art, so make sure to inquire with them if this is something that interests you.
-Touring Shangri La takes approximately 75 minutes.
-The Honolulu Museum of Art is open Thursday to Sunday from 10:00 a.m. to 6:00 pm, with extended hours on Friday and Saturday until 9:00 pm.
+The Shangri La Museum is only accessible through a tour operated by the Honolulu Museum of Art, so make sure to inquire with the museum if this is something that interests you.
+Reservations are required, and each tour will last approximately 75 minutes.

 See Related: Best Snorkeling Spots in Hawaii